airan-tw/azure_training/M1/Implement Iaas solutions/lab01.md

-## Exercise 1: Create a VM by using the Azure Command-Line Interface (CLI)
+## Lab 01: Create a VM by using the Azure Command-Line Interface (CLI)

 ### Task 1: Open the Azure portal